 First, you need to determine if this is even an issue for you.
 To find out which type of refrigerant your unit uses, check the nameplate on the outdoor condenser.
 If there’s no nameplate, review your owner’s manual or contact the company that sold or services your unit.
 If you know the manufacturer and model number, you could also contact the manufacturer to get the information.

 If your unit does, in fact, use R-22, it’s time to start considering your options.
 Sure, you can continue to get your A/C serviced until R-22 supplies are depleted; however, with the supply dwindling, you can expect the price of R-22 to soar.
-To put it in perspective, an AHS® Home Warranty plan currently covers up to $10/pound of refrigerant.
+To put it in perspective, an AHS® Home Warranty plan currently covers up to $10/pound of refrigerant - check out pricing here.
 The retail price for R-22 could increase to over $100/pound in the near future, though (if it hasn’t already in some areas).

 Another option is to have your unit updated to begin functioning with an alternative refrigerant, like R-410A, as described above, to be compliant with the EPA’s regulations.